junguler/how_to_m3u/README.md

 for i in "" /{2..3} ; do curl -s https://thenonstopradio.com/genre/trance$i | htmlq -a href a | grep "/radio/" | uniq | awk -F '/' '{print $5}' >> A-trance.txt ; done
 ```

-`""` is nothing but we still need it because we don't want to write a new command for each page, as you see everything is the same but the `$i` after the `trance` page was ran 3 times and each time the value of it was different
+the double quotes that don't have anything in them is equel to is nothing but we still need it because we don't want to write a new command for each page, as you see everything is the same but the `$i` after the `trance` page was ran 3 times and each time the value of it was different

 `{2..3}` here tells the shell to have a sequence starting with 2 and ending with 3, now this is useless in this case but helpful overall since there are genres with more than 3 pages, for example if i want the first 10 pages of `pop` streams i would do it like this `{2..10}`